PouriaRouzrokh/RSNA2025_DLL_AgenticAI/README.md

 - nifti-reader-js for medical imaging
 - Zustand for state management
 - Axios for API communication
+- react-markdown for document rendering
+- IndexedDB for NIfTI data caching
+- Web Audio API for voice recording

 **For detailed frontend documentation, see [frontend/README.md](./frontend/README.md)**